-- False identification: No student shall materially alter or forge any identification card or other document evidencing identification, including identification presented to show proof of age.
-A violation of this section shall result in a confiscation of such identification card and referral to the appropriate issuing agency or governmental authority. - False information: No student shall give false or misleading information during any part of a discipline process or when completing documents issued by or used by the College. - Functions or activities: No student shall give false or misleading information that could damage or discredit another person. - False testimony: No person shall give false testimony in matters related to student conduct.
-Violations of this regulation will result in disciplinary action up to and including suspension from the College for students, and appropriate disciplinary action for non-students. - Misrepresentation: No student shall represent him/herself falsely, in writing or otherwise, nor shall a student assist another in doing so. - Misuse of records: No student shall access, search, copy, steal, forge, or alter College records, documents or other materials or possess such altered, forged or stolen College records, documents or other materials without authorization. - Unauthorized use of services: No student shall take or use any services without authorization. - False transactions: No student shall use any forged or altered item to conduct a fraudulent transaction.
+- False identification: No student shall represent themselves falsely, in writing, alternations or forging of identification cards, nor shall a student assist another in doing so.
+A violation of this section shall result in a confiscation of such identification card and referral to the appropriate issuing agency or governmental authority. - False information: No student shall give false or misleading information during any part of a discipline process or when completing documents issued by or used by the College. - Misuse of records: No student shall access, search, copy, steal, forge, or alter College records, documents or other materials or possess such altered, forged or stolen College records, documents or other materials without authorization. - Unauthorized use of services: No student shall take or use any services without authorization.